peterdri/ece-communications-labs/_ece350/lab1/part2.md

 - Execute the new flow graph.
 You should now observe a frequency span of only 64 kHz (-32 kHz to +32 kHz).

-{% include alert.html title="Deliverable Question 3" content="What actual pass-band frequency range does this correspond to?" %}
+{% include alert.html title="Deliverable Question 3" class="info" content="What actual pass-band frequency range does this correspond to?" %}

 ### Selecting one channel by filtering